Adapting to being at home more can be challenging for everyone.

 the Museum of Literature Ireland

-offers Bright Sparks Creative Bursts, which are a series of daily writing games and prompts for children created by the award winning children's writer Sarah Webb
+offers Bright Sparks Creative Bursts, which are a series of writing games and prompts for children created by the award winning children's writer Sarah Webb

 Make and craft

 The Design and Crafts Council Ireland (DCCI) has launched Get Ireland Making.

 There will be step-by-step interactive workshops and short video tutorials broadcast on DCCI’s YouTube channel.

 cooking or baking

 Being creative with your children is also a lovely way to spend time together and boost your children’s confidence.